YusukeIwaki/playwright-ruby-client/documentation/docs/article/guides/playwright_on_alpine_linux.md

 ### Server code

-For instant use, `npx playwright launch-server chromium` generates a WebSocket endpoint URL with a random path.
+For instant use, `npx playwright launch-server --browser chromium` generates a WebSocket endpoint URL with a random path.

 More customization can be done by implementing JavaScript server like below: